A family run business in the IT sector which provided 4 principal services:

 The patriarch who owned the company found it impossible to manage the conflicting needs of looking after his extended family and making decisions that were necessary for the business.

-The son who provided the technical lead for the business had pursued many new innovations and interests resulting in a proliferation of new products, many of which were not core to IT services.
+The son who provided the technical lead for the business had pursued many new innovations and interests resulting in a proliferation of new products, most of which were unprofitable and not core to IT services.

 Although initially highly profitable, over the previous 2 years the company had become loss-making and the morale had declined to the point where employees were shouting at each other across the office and the environment was very stressful for everyone.